Taylor Swift Touches On The Importance Of Mental Health During ‘Reputation’ Concert: ‘Be Kind To Yourself’

-Taylor Swift is the latest young celebrity to speak out on the importance of mental health as she took a moment to have a heart-to-heart with her audience during her Minnesota concert on Saturday as part of her Reputation Stadium Tour.
-During her powerful speech, Swift pleaded with the crowd to “just try to be kind to yourself”, as reported by Billboard.
+Taylor Swift is the latest young celebrity to speak out on the importance of mental health as she took a moment to have a heart-to-heart with her audience during her Minneapolis concert on Saturday as part of her Reputation Stadium Tour.
+During her powerful speech, Swift pleaded with the crowd to “just try to be kind to yourself,” as reported by Billboard.

 Taylor Swift is not blind when it comes to the everyday battles people all over the world struggle with mentally, including that of self-love.
 On day two of her two-day stint at the Minneapolis U.S. Bank Stadium, Swift, 28, adhered to requests from fans that she sing some of her older songs that haven’t been heard in years.

-She surprised her audience by singing, “Tied Together With A Smile”, which is from her self-titled debut album, released over a decade ago.
+She surprised her audience by singing, “Tied Together With A Smile,” which is from her self-titled debut album, released over a decade ago.
 Before she got into her performance, Swift seized the opportunity to share some of the important things she’s learned about life as a way of introducing the song itself.

 “One thing I have noticed in my life is you can never judge what somebody else is going through, even if they seem like they have it all together, they seem like, how can they ever have any problems?
 Somebody is maybe really beautiful or seems like they have it all together, maybe they have a life that you’re really envious of,” she began.